WhiteRichMan/Software-Development/README.md

 git tag v1.0
 git checkout v1.0
-git checkout master
+git checkout main

+Screen 13

 ---

-## u) Create new branch from master
+## u) Create new branch from main

-A new branch was created from the master branch.
+A new branch was created from the main branch.

 **Commands used:**